 Kyphoplasty surgery may cause issues with maintaining a sitting or standing posture due to pain.
 Additionally, some patients may lose muscle tone and strength in their back.
 Physical therapy is frequently helpful for patients following surgery for these reasons.

 The main goal of physical therapy is to help you safely improve strength, flexibility, mobility, ROM (range of motion), and overall function.
 During your course of physical therapy, your therapist may use treatments options such as:

 - ROM and flexibility/mobility exercises.

-- Strengthening exercises to improve strength of the spine and upper and lower extremities.
+- Strengthening exercises to improve the strength of the spine and upper and lower extremities.

-Your therapist will instruct you how to move safely using proper techniques to maintain proper posture to reduce strain around the area of surgery.
-Remember, the main goal of physical therapy is for you to return back to your prior level of function prior to your injury or surgery.
+Your therapist will instruct you to maintain proper posture to reduce strain around the area of surgery.
+Remember, the main goal of physical therapy is for you to return back to your prior level of function.
 Your therapist will monitor your improvements as well as your limitations to adjust your course of treatment in a way to help achieve your treatment goals in a safe monitored setting.
 Each individual is different and each doctor is different with regards to physical therapy.
-Some doctors may prescribe a bout of physical therapy for two or three times a week for sometimes two to six weeks or more depending on your follow up visit with your doctor.
+Some doctors may prescribe physical therapy two or three times a week.
+Sometimes this lasts two to six weeks or more depending on your follow-up visit with your doctor.

 - Related Article: Lower Back Anatomy

 - Low Back Pain.

 To schedule an appointment at one of the 12 JOI Rehab Centers, please call 904-858-8045.